wwarthen/RomWBW/Source/Images/d_zsdos/ReadMe.txt

 system.
 Since it does not include it's own command processor, the the ZCPR D&J Command Processor has been included.

-The primary documentation for ZSDOS and ZCPR 1 are contained in the Doc directory of the RomWBW distribution.
+The primary documentation for ZSDOS and ZCPR 1 are contained in the Doc/CPM directory of the RomWBW distribution.
 The specific files are "ZSDOS Manual.pdf", "ZCPR Manual.pdf", and "ZCPR-DJ.doc".
 This document is a supplement to the primary documentation.